Service Authentication

 DTZ_ACCESS_TOKEN |

-JWT token for accessing DTZ services within your context | eyJhbGciOiJSUzI1NiI... |
+A JWT token for accessing DTZ services within your context. | eyJhbGciOiJSUzI1NiI... |

 DTZ_CONTEXT_ID |

-Your DTZ context identifier | context-3cd84429-64a4-4226-b868-c83feeff0f46 |
+Your DTZ context identifier. | context-3cd84429-64a4-4226-b868-c83feeff0f46 |

 PORT |

-Port your service should listen on | 80 |
+The port your service should listen on. | 80 |

-Authentication Methods for Incoming Requests
+Authenticating Incoming Requests

 Your deployed service can authenticate incoming requests using several methods: